Frequently asked questions

 What are third party expenses?

-What is stamp duty and how is it calculated?
+What is transfer duty and how is it calculated?

-In Victoria, stamp duty, now known as land transfer duty— is payable when you acquire property—even if you receive that property as a gift.
+Transfer duty (commonly known as stamp duty) is payable when you acquire property even if you receive that property as a gift.

 What is a Contract of Sale?